alphasoc/nfr/README.md

 # yum-config-manager --disable rhel-7-server-optional-rpms
 ```

-## Namescore installation
+## NFR installation
-Use the following command to install Namescore:
+Use the following command to install NFR:
 ```
-# go get github.com/alphasoc/namescore
+# go get github.com/alphasoc/nfr
 ```

-Upon installation, test Namescore as follows:
+Upon installation, test NFR as follows:
 ```
-# namescore --help
+# nfr --help
-Namescore is an application which captures DNS requests and provides deep analysis and alerting of suspicious events, identifying gaps in your security controls and highlighting targeted attacks and policy violations.
+Network Flight Recorder (NFR) is an application which captures DNS requests and provides deep analysis and alerting of suspicious events, identifying gaps in your security controls and highlighting targeted attacks and policy violations.

 Usage:
-  namescore [command] [argument]
+  nfr [command] [argument]

 Available Commands:
   account register       Generate an API key via the licensing server